Devshirme: The life of the devshirme

 The children were taken from their families and transported to Istanbul.
 Upon their arrival, they were forcibly converted to Islam, examined and made to serve the empire.
-The system produced infantry corps soldiers as well as civilian administrators and high-ranked military officials."
+The system produced infantry corps soldiers as well as civilian administrators and high-ranked military officials.
 Their village, district and province, parentage, date of birth, and physical appearance was recorded.
 Albertus Bobovius wrote in 1686 that diseases were common among the devshirme and that strict discipline was enforced.
 Although the influence of Turkic nobility continued in the Ottoman court until Mehmet II (see Çandarlı Halil), the Ottoman ruling class slowly came to be dominated by the devshirme, creating a separate social class.
 This class of rulers was chosen from the brightest of devshirme and handpicked to serve in the palace institution, known as the Enderûn.
 They had to accompany the Sultan on campaigns, but exceptional service would be rewarded by assignments outside the palace.
 Those chosen for the scribe institution, known as kalemiye, were also granted prestigious positions.
 At the religious institution, İlmiye, all orthodox Muslim clergy of the Ottoman Empire were educated and sent to provinces or served in the capital.

-The children were subjected to a draconian training system: “They make them drudge day and night, and they give them no bed to sleep on and very little food.”
-They were allowed to “speak to each other only when it is urgently necessary” and were made to “pray together without fail at four prescribed times every day.”
-As “for any little offense, they beat them cruelly with sticks, rarely hitting them less than a hundred times, and often as much as a thousand.
+The children were subjected to a draconian training system: "They make them drudge day and night, and they give them no bed to sleep on and very little food."
+They were allowed to "speak to each other only when it is urgently necessary" and were made to "pray together without fail at four prescribed times every day."
+As "for any little offense, they beat them cruelly with sticks, rarely hitting them less than a hundred times, and often as much as a thousand.
 After punishments the boys have to come to them and kiss their clothing and thank them for the cudgelings they have received.
-You can see, then, that moral degradation and humiliation are part of the training system,” writes 16th century Italian diplomat Giovan Francesco Morosini (cardinal).
-They were “degraded to the level of animals” and showed a “dog-like devotion to the sultan”, writes Vasiliki Papouli.
-Many possibly suffered from Stockholm Syndrome.
+You can see, then, that moral degradation and humiliation are part of the training system," writes 16th century Italian diplomat Giovan Francesco Morosini (cardinal).
+They were "degraded to the level of animals" and showed a "dog-like devotion to the sultan", writes Vasiliki Papouli.